Perivale: Geography

 Although mainly residential, local shopping facilities can be found on Medway Parade within the Medway Estate and on Bilton Road.
 Perivale also has two industrial estates, Perivale Park (immediately north of Perivale Station, off Horsenden Lane South) and Perivale Industrial Estate, Aintree Road (between Bilton Road and the A40 Western Avenue).

 Sport, leisure and culture

 Culture and leisure facilities

 Perivale Library and Perivale Community Centre, are both located on Horsenden Lane South, close to Perivale Station.
 The BBC Archives are in Perivale.

 Walking and cycling may be enjoyed along the Grand Union Canal which runs through the north of Perivale and the southern part of Horsenden Hill.
 London's Capital Ring, an orbital walking route, runs through Perivale along the canal (section 9, Greenford to South Kenton).
-Other Perivale parks include Ealing Central Sports Ground (a large park separating the Medway Estate and Bilton Road housing estates) and Perivale Park (home to an athletics track and gym, golf course with café, tennis courts, numerous ponds, the Nicky Hopkins memorial bench and an orchard garden, and through which the Capital Ring passes and Coston's brook and the river Brent flow).
+Other Perivale parks include Ealing Central Sports Ground (a large park separating the Medway Estate and Bilton Road housing estates) Pear Tree Park and Perivale Park (home to an athletics track and gym, golf course with café, tennis courts, numerous ponds, the Nicky Hopkins memorial bench and an orchard garden, and through which the Capital Ring passes and Coston's brook and the river Brent flow).